Eddie Dekel

 Eddie Dekel (born September 28, 1958) is an Israeli-American economist.
 He is a professor at Northwestern University and Tel Aviv University.
 His fields of research include game theory and decision theory.

-Born in New York City, Dekel studied economics and statistics at Tel Aviv University before earning a PhD in economics from Harvard University under supervision of Andreu Mas-Colell.
+Born in New York City, Dekel studied economics and statistics at Tel Aviv University before earning a PhD in economics from Harvard University under supervision of Andreu Mas-Colell and Jerry Green.

-In 1996, he was elected a Fellow of the Econometric Society.
+In 1996, he was elected a Fellow of the Econometric Society, and in 2008 was elected to the American Academy of Arts and Sciences.